christopherlh2005/GitHub-portfolio/Depression Classifier /README.md

 ## Overview:

 This project is a way to fight the mental health crisis by identifying people with depression based on their social media posts.
 It is trained on 2 million Reddit posts (a mixture of actual posts showing depression and control group posts).
-The classifier uses LDA and roBERTa embeddings to train a RandomForestClassifier to classify specific posts as either depression related or not.
+The classifier uses LDA (Latent Dirichlet allocation) and roBERTa embeddings to train a RandomForestClassifier to classify specific posts as either depression related or not.
 The program achieves approximately 85% accuracy (ignore LDA accuracy).
 I coded it using the pyTorch, sklearn, and Hugging Face transformers libraries.

 ## How to View the Program in Action: